akeneo/pim-docs/technical_architecture/best_practices/reusable_bundle.rst

 Keep in mind the five `SOLID principles`_ of Object Oriented Programming and especially the `Single Responsibility principle`_.

-You can use `PHPMD`_ to help make your code simple, flexible and easily testable.
+You can use PHP Mess Detector to help make your code simple, flexible and easily testable.

 In Akeneo PIM, we use `PhpSpec`_ as unit testing tool and `Behat`_ for behavior-oriented tests.